 Consistency is key to ensuring audience retention so it’s best to get into a schedule for when episodes are posted.
 Try picking a day when new episodes will be released and that way followers will get to know when to expect a new episode.

-Jen is the manager of media strategy at Inkhouse's Boston office.
+Jen is an account director based out of Inkhouse's Boston office.
 Prior to Inkhouse, Jen gained communication experience working as the Community Relations Coordinator at WHDH-7News and local Boston PR agencies.
-Jen graduated Magna Cum Laude in 2015 from Boston University, receiving a B.S. in Communication and a minor in business administration.
+Jen graduated Magna Cum Laude from Boston University, receiving a B.S. in Communication and a minor in business administration.